21 Apr 2023

 SBAI Standards and Guidance Addressing Systemic Risk Concerns

 Systemic risk concerns have been amplified lately by significant market events.
-The SBAI believes its Standards and Tools can help mitigate some of these concerns.
+SBAI's Standards and Tools can help mitigate some of these concerns.

 Financial regulators have raised concerns related to non-bank financial institutions and the potential for hedge funds to generate market volatility and financial instability following the recent crisis prompted by the collapse of Silicon Valley Bank (SVB) and a resulting rally in bonds as a result of a flight to safety [1].